jhuckaby/Cronicle/README.md

 Please use this mode with caution, and only when truly needed, as there are downsides.
 First of all, since the process runs detached and standalone, there are no real-time updates.
 Meaning, no progress bar, and no time remaining display.
 Also, when your job completes, there is a delay of up to a minute before Cronicle realizes.

 It is much better to design your jobs to be interrupted, if at all possible.
 Note that Cronicle will re-run interrupted jobs if they have [Run All Mode](#run-all-mode) set.
 So Detached Mode should only be needed in very special circumstances.

+##### Chain Reaction

+When Chain Reaction mode is enabled on an event, a drop-down menu will appear allowing you to select an additional event from the schedule.
+This event will be launched automatically each time the current event completes a job.
+You are essentially "chaining" two events together, so one always runs at the completion of the other.
+This chain can be any number of events long, and the events can all run on different servers.

+The chained event only launches a job if the current event completes with a successful result.
+Meaning, if an error occurs and the job fails, the chain reaction does not activate.

+You can have more control over this process by using the JSON API in your Plugins.
+See [Chain Reaction Control](#chain-reaction-control) below for details.

 #### Event Time Machine